Majeed-hub/ziva_assignment/README.md

 ## 🔐 Security Features

-### 1. **JWT Authentication**
+### 1. **JWT Authentication with Refresh Tokens**
-- Users get a token when they login
+- Users get both access and refresh tokens when they login
-- Token is required for protected routes
-- Tokens expire after a certain time
+- Access tokens are short-lived (15 minutes) for security
+- Refresh tokens are long-lived (7 days) for user convenience
+- Refresh tokens are stored in database and can be revoked
+- Token rotation: new refresh token issued on each refresh
+- Separate logout endpoints for single device or all devices

 ### 2. **Password Security**
 - Passwords are encrypted using bcrypt